 Docs

-• Referendum is the process of direct voting to get the decision of a community on a single political question.
-Through referendum several nations have achieved independence.
+• Referendum is the process of direct balloting to get the decision of a community on a straightforward political question or proposition requiring to be answered as YES or NO. While the Referendums could be held on constitutional or legislative questions, the most commonly known use of Referendums is to determine and resolve the territorial and sovereignty issues over a geographical region.
+Through referendums several nations have achieved independence.
 Most recently, South Sudan was created as an independent country through referendum.
-Scotland and Quebec both held referenda on the question of independence from UK and Canada, respectively.
+Scotland and Quebec both have held referenda on the question of independence from the UK and Canada, respectively.

-• The objective of the Punjab Referendum campaign is to give the people of Punjab an opportunity to vote on their future political status.
-Once there is a consensus within the Punjabi people that independence from India is desired, we will then approach the UN and other international forms and bodies with the goal of reestablishing Punjab as a nation state.
+• The objective of the Punjab/Khalistan Referendum campaign is to give the indigenous people of Indian held Punjab an opportunity to vote on the future and continued association of Punjab with the Union of India.
+Once an overwhelming majority of the Punjabi people express the wish through ballot for independence from India, United Nations and other international forums will be approached with the goal to hold an official and binding referendum for establishment of Indian Punjab as a sovereign nation state.

-• What is the difference between punjab referendum and an official referendum?
+• What is the difference between the Punjab referendum and an official referendum?

 • How is an official referendum that creates an independent country conducted?